 This brief post shows users how to change forgotten passwords in WordPress.
-If one forgets his or her Password, there are many ways to recover or reset it.
-However, some hosts prevent using the mail() function, or users with forgotten passwords may not have access to the email address associated with his/her account.
+If one forgets their Password, there are many ways to recover or reset it.
+However, some hosts prevent using the mail() function, or users with forgotten passwords may not have access to the email address associated with their account.

 If you are in a similar situation, follow the steps below to learn how to reset forgotten WordPress passwords easily.

 Users can reset their Password in WordPr from the admin dashboard.
 This only works if the user(s) can access the WordPress admin area.
 Users can reset their Password by logging in to their account, going to

 Dashboard --> Profile --> selecting their account and generating a new password under Account Management.

 Users can reset forgotten passwords from the login page.
 Just click the Log your Password.
 Link to reset.
 For this to work, your host must enable the mail() function, and the email address for the user must be valid and accessible.
 Without those two things, the method will not work.

 Another way one can reset their Password is via phpMyAdmin via cPanel.
 Most hosts provide cPanel access to users to manage their domain and content.
 To reset your WordPress password via phpMyAdmin, log on to cPanel or directly to phpMyAdmin.

 Then navigate to the Database section and select phpMyAdmin

 Select and expand the WordPress database when it opens and click the wp_users table.
 This should list the users.
 Next to the user with a lost password, select the Edit link.